Intestinal Cleanse for Horses – a Program You Can Implement Immediately

 |

 Roughage without interruption: Never more than 4 hours without hay.
-The stomach still produces acid even when it's empty.
+The stomach produces acid even when empty.

-Psyllium husks: Swellable fiber helps bind water in the large intestine and complements the effect of zeolite very well.
-Approximately 20–30 g daily, soaked.
+Psyllium husks: Swelling dietary fibers support water binding in the large intestine and complement the effect of zeolite very well.
+About 20–30 g daily, soaked.

-Apple sauce or flaxseed: Mucus-forming foods also protect the intestinal lining.
-Simple, natural, and well-accepted by many horses.
+Apple puree or flaxseed: Mucilage-forming foods additionally protect the intestinal lining.
+Simple, natural, and well-received by many horses.

-Stable hygiene: Ammonia from urine irritates the airways – and indirectly the gut.
+Stable hygiene: Ammonia from urine irritates the respiratory tract – and indirectly the gut.
 Zeolite as bedding binds ammonia in the stable.
 A supplement many overlook.

 Social contact and pasture access: Stress is one of the biggest dysbiosis triggers.
 What is good for the nervous system is good for the gut.